opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 - Profile, identidy, optimise, monitor
 - Loosely couple templates to your app code
 - Help your front ends - put your front end developers first
+- You don't need to use a SPA for single pages, use JavaScript for that one page.
+It doesn't need to be all or nothing.

 ## BDD Your Symfony Application (Kamil Kokot)